sylwiavargas/ruby-dictionary-cli/readme.md

 - Install the gems required for the guide: `bundle install`
 - To start, run the following command from you project folder: `ruby bin/run.rb`

-⭐️ If you like the idea, please give this repo a star! ⭐️

 ## Built with
 - `colorize` - enabling text coloring
 - `lolcat` - enabling rainbow text coloring